holoyan/adonisjs-permissions/README.md

 ```

-you can pass array of roles
+you can pass list of roles

 ```typescript